Mildred Benson: Writing career

-Later, Benson also wrote many other series, including the Penny Parker books which were published under her own name.
-She often told interviewers they were her favorites.
-The books were about the adventures of a young newspaper reporter.
-Benson herself continued writing for newspapers until her death.
-She wrote under a dozen names and published more than 130 books.

-One unusual series was the cluster of four "Ruth Darrow" stories (1930–1931).
-Written as "Mildred Wirt," the books relate the adventures of an "air-minded" young woman of the era.
-Taking flying lessons and flying her own aircraft, Ruth wins a national cross-country race, lands on an aircraft carrier, helps the Forest Service in fighting forest fires, and alerts the Coast guard of an immigrant-smuggling scheme.
-The aeronautical lore in the books is generally authentic, but the series's greatest strength is its consistent and outspoken advocacy of women's abilities and mechanical competence.
+In addition to her work with the Stratemeyer Syndicate, Benson also wrote many other series both in her name and under other pseudonyms from the 1930s to the 1950s.
+She ultimately wrote under a dozen names and published more than 130 books.
+In 1930 and 1931, Benson wrote the Ruth Darrow series.
+Taking flying lessons and flying her own aircraft, Ruth wins a national cross-country race, lands on an aircraft carrier, helps the Forest Service in fighting forest fires, and alerts the Coast Guard of an immigrant-smuggling scheme.
+The series has been highlighted as unusual for its time, for both its generally authentic aeronautical lore, and the consistent and outspoken advocacy of women's abilities and mechanical competence.